Top 3 Adelaide national parks for your toddler to enjoy mud, glorious mud

 2. Belair National Park

 Generations of Adelaide families have had a splashy good time at Belair National Park in the cooler months.
-Australia’s second-oldest national park has plenty of good puddles around the Adventure playground and near Minno Creek (south of the playground, near the bottom of the Gold Escort Picnic area).
+Australia’s second-oldest national park, 25 minutes south of Adelaide's CBD, has plenty of good puddles around the Adventure playground and near Minno Creek (south of the playground, near the bottom of the Gold Escort Picnic area).
 There are toilets and barbecues near the playground.

 Deeper in the park there are several creeks running through the Long Gully picnic area.
 They’re quite shallow and kid-friendly where they run through the middle of the grassed area.
 Visit this part of the park after rain in winter and you’ll find a bit of a quagmire with plenty of good muddy spots.
 There are toilets and barbecues near the Long Gully Pavilion.

-Pay park entry fees online before you visit Belair, or when you get there at the Belair Information Office
+If you wish to take your car into the park you can pay your vehicle entry fees online before you visit, or when you get there at the Belair Information Office.
+Park entry to Belair is free on foot or bike.

 3. Brownhill Creek Recreation Park